Terraform Cloud MCP server

 For platforms like Cursor, Copilot Studio, or Glama:

-2. Set environment variables for the Terraform Cloud API token
+2. Configure the Terraform Cloud API token as an environment variable

 Available Tools